ianseyer/dg/README.md

 are handled via stripe connect.
 Whenever a new organization is created, they are assigned a new managed account, and all payments are processed accordingly

 ###*Content*
-when a new entry is published, a few things happen:
+When a new entry is published, a few things happen:

 1. we grab all users who have donated to the entry's cause
 2. we find (if any) a user who has donated but not received a specialized entry
 3. we assign content to them. if no users are pending, then it is added without an assigned donor [functionally placing it in the queue]